This article was first published on 31 August and has been updated to reflect the latest information.

-Thanks to the hard work of education leaders and local councils, the majority of settings have already been able to put mitigations in place and open as normal, with 85% of settings providing face-to-face learning to pupils.
+Thanks to the hard work of education leaders and local councils, the majority of settings have already been able to put mitigations in place and open as normal, with 94 percent of settings providing full face-to-face learning to pupils.

-It’s important to remember that currently less than 1% of settings are affected by this new guidance.
+It’s important to remember that currently less than 1 percent of settings are affected by this new guidance.
 Your child should attend school as normal, unless you hear differently.

 Here’s everything you need to know about RAAC, and how we’re supporting schools, colleges and nurseries across the country to manage it safely.